Jeremy Klotz, Camp Director

 Rachel Waldorf, Senior Assistant Camp Director

 Rachel, originally from New Jersey, grew up going to URJ Camp Harlam.
 She graduated from Rutgers University majoring in both Psychology and Jewish Studies.
 While in college, she served as a campus chair of Residence Hall Association, where she supervised a committee of students that focused on campus programming and advocacy.
 She was also a Resident Assistant, which provided great experience mentoring young adults, training on campus security issues, program planning, and marketing.
 As a Peer Network Engagement Intern for Hillel, and a Reform Campus Entrepreneur Intern for the URJ, Rachel learned how to engage Jewish youth of all ages.
 After graduating from Rutgers, Rachel participated in a program called Tikkun Olam, which focused on coexistence within Israel.
-She spent six months volunteering within the Tel Aviv/Jaffa community and taking classes at a secular yeshiva in Tel Aviv.
+She spent six months volunteering at different non-profit organizations in the Tel Aviv/Jaffa community and taking classes at a secular yeshiva in Tel Aviv.
+She is now pursuing her Masters Degree in Non Profit Management.
 Rachel is very excited to be a part of the GUCI community.
 She is looking forward to working with staff to help create memorable summer experiences.

 Svetlana (Orit) Kaplan, Bookkeeper